ICtCp: IPTPQc2

 Note the matrix inversion used and an error was made in patent in 1091 number of the matrix (the matrix after inversion is correct in patent).
 In addition, this format has no nonlinearity, and is assumed to be BT.2020-based.

 The second step, the dynamic range adjustment modeling (reshaping), is also defined in the patent.

 It is used by Disney+, Apple TV+ and Netflix.

 Decoder of IPTPQc2 with reshaping and MMR (but no NLQ and dynamic metadata) is available in libplacebo.

 Support for decoding all stages was added in mpv.

 Characteristics

-ICTCP has near constant luminance, which improves chroma subsampling versus YCBCR.
+ICTCP has near constant luminance.
+The correlation coefficient between encoded I and true luminance is 0.998, much higher than the 0.819 for YCBCR.
+An improved constant luminance versus YCBCR is an advantage for color processing operations such as chroma subsampling and gamut mapping where only the color difference information is changed.

 ICTCP also improves hue linearity compared with YCBCR, which helps with compression performance and color volume mapping.
-When combined with adaptive reshaping ICTCP can improve compression performance by 10%.
-For CIEDE2000 color quantization errors, 10-bit ICTCP would be equivalent to 11.5 bit YCBCR, that is why ΔEITP standard was introduced as ITU-R Rec.
-BT.2124 and is already used in Calman.
-Luminance constancy is improved with ICTCP, which has a luminance relationship of 0.998 between the luma and encoded brightness while YCBCR has a luminance relationship of 0.819.
-An improved constant luminance is an advantage for color processing operations such as chroma subsampling and gamut mapping where only the color difference information is changed.
+Adaptive reshaping can further provide a 10% improvement on compression performance.

+Improvement in luminance and hue uniformity make scaled ICTCP a practical color space for calculating color differences (ΔEITP), as introduced by ITU-R Rec.
+BT.2124.

+In terms of CIEDE2000 color quantization error, 10-bit ICTCP would be equivalent to 11.5 bit YCBCR.